Race & Society

 Race & Society Project Teams

-The aim of this project is to characterize clinical details for return to the Emergency Department within 30 and 90 days after orthopaedic surgery, and to adjust clinical practice and discharge counseling in order to help combat this underlying racial disparity.
-Read more about Racial Disparities in Emergency Department Return After Orthopaedic Surgery (2023-2024) »
+This project team will characterize clinical details for return to the ED within 30 to 90 days after orthopaedic surgery, and adjust clinical practice and discharge counseling in order to help combat any underlying racial disparity.
+Read more about Racial Disparities in Emergency Department Return After Orthopaedic Surgery (2024-2025) »

 Race & Society Courses